 But it doesn’t stop there.
 Here are more safety precautions to consider:

-- Avoid letting your dog lick any open skin, such as wounds, incisions, and scrapes.
-Immediately wash the area that your pet licked if it cannot be helped.
+- Avoid letting your dog lick any open skin, like wounds, incisions, and scrapes.
+If it does happen, immediately wash the area that your pet licked.

-- Don’t let your dog kiss you on the mouth, nose, and eyes, too.
-It is particularly true if you have a compromised immune system.
-You never know where its mouth and tongue have been, such as in the cat’s litter box.
+- Don’t let your dog kiss you on the mouth, nose, and eyes, especially if you have a compromised immune system.
+You never know where its mouth and tongue have been.

-- Wash your dog regularly and keep him as clean as possible.
+- Wash your dog regularly and keep it as clean as possible.
 Regularly clean his potty areas, too.
-This way, he doesn’t get poop particles on his fur and paws.
+This way, he doesn’t get yorkie poop particles on his fur and paws.

-Most importantly, your dog should be examined by a vet every 6-12 months.
-The healthier he is, the better he can resist worm infestation.
+Most importantly, your dog should be examined by a vet every 6 to 12 months.
+The healthier your dog is, the better it can resist worm infestation.